ValeSer/My-journey-at-Makers/week7.md

 #### Monday 27th March
 - GOAL: start from the first step
 - PLAN: a simple counter example
-- EVIDENCE:
+- EVIDENCE: Paired with Francesco and learned some basics going through the phase 1

 #### Tuesday 28th March
-- GOAL:
+- GOAL: Learn to test-drive a NotesModel class and interacting with the page
-- PLAN:
+- PLAN: use the material and attend the workshop
-- EVIDENCE:
+- EVIDENCE: Attended the workshop and went ahead with the materials

 #### Wednesday 29th March
-- GOAL:
+- GOAL: Learn how to handle user interaction and form input
-- PLAN:
+- PLAN: use the materials and pairing session
 - EVIDENCE:

 #### Thursday 30th March